Sharing how we feel — especially during deeply vulnerable moments — can be so scary!

 I remember an experience I had many years ago when I first started dating my partner.
 In the middle of a discussion, he said something that instantly caused me to feel really insecure.
 I felt my chest tighten, my heart start to race, and my stomach swirl — the familiar sensations that I experience when I’m feeling rejected and that are connected to emotions from my past relationships and my experiences with racist childhood bullying.

-He instantly picked up from my energy that I was upset and asked me what was wrong.
-It was a scary moment of deciding between “Do I tell him the truth, that I’m feeling rejected by what he said?” or “Do I get mad at him about something else instead because the truth is too hard to share?”
+He instantly knew from my energy that I was upset and asked me what was wrong.
+It was a scary moment of deciding between three options:

-So after repeating a few mantras in my head — “I can do this!” and “I am safe!” — to help calm the sick feeling that was flowing through my body, I spoke and told him that I was feeling rejected because of what he had just said.
-As I told him my truth, I could see the empathy all over my boyfriend’s face.
-And let me tell you, I could physically feel the weight lifting from my shoulders.
+I repeated a few mantras in my head — “I can do this!” and “I am safe!” — to help calm the sick feeling that was flowing through my body, and I told him that his words made me feel rejected.
+As I expressed my truth, the empathy I saw on his face melted away all the tension and negativity I had been holding.
+I could physically feel a weight lifting from my shoulders.

-My boyfriend, of course, was so kind and loving in that moment because he knew I was speaking from a place of woundedness.
-His response gave me exactly what I needed to not only calm the agitation in my body, but also fill me with the reassurance I needed.
-It was a powerful learning moment for me about the importance of sharing the truth about how I’m feeling, especially when I’m vulnerable and it’s scary as hell.
+My partner was so kind and loving in that moment because he knew I was speaking from a place of hurt.
+His response allowed me to calm the agitation in my body, but it also filled me with the reassurance I needed.
+It was a powerful learning moment for me about the importance of sharing my feelings, especially when I’m feeling vulnerable.